Nigeria

 - 15% for onshore and shallow onshore Prospecting Petroleum Licence and Marginal Fields.

-This means that the highest headline tax rate for companies in the upstream oil and gas industry will be 60%.
+This means that the highest headline tax rate for companies in the upstream oil and gas industry will be 60% under the provisions of the Petroleum Industry Act and the Nigeria Tax Act.

 Current Oil Mining Licence and Oil Prospecting Licence holders will continue to be taxed in line with the Petroleum Profits Tax Act (PPTA) unless a conversion contract is executed in line with the provisions of the Petroleum Industry Act 2021.